-The Institutional Advancement department at York College hosted the first on-site event for the second year of Giving Tuesday on Nov.
-28 at the Atrium.
+The Office of Institutional Advancement at York College hosted the first on-site event for Giving Tuesday on Nov.
+28 in the Atrium.

-Giving Tuesday also known as CUNY Tuesday is a 24-hour online fundraising campaign where all 24 CUNY campuses participate in order to raise funds for their campuses.
+Giving Tuesday, also dubbed CUNY Tuesday, is a 24-hour online fundraising campaign where all 24 CUNY campuses participate in order to raise funds for their campuses.

-The #CUNYTuesday movement online link will be available for 24 hours.
-All the funds raised for York College will go towards The Fund for York and those funds will be used for scholarships, expansion of academic programs, faculty development, campus-wide technology access, and the maintenance of the campus and classrooms.
+The #CUNYTuesday movement online link was available for 24 hours.
+All the funds raised for York College went towards The Fund for York and those funds are going to be used for scholarships, expansion of academic programs, faculty development, campus-wide technology access, and the maintenance of the campus and classrooms.

-“So far we have raised 5,000 dollars and our goal is to raise 15,000 dollars,” said Geneen McCauley, the annual giving manager for the Institutional Advancement Department.
+“So far we have raised almost $6400 and our goal is to raise $15,000,” said Geneen McCauley, the annual giving manager for Institutional Advancement.
 “I think we are right on target because it’s a 24-hour campaign.”